-Two 30-cfs pumps would provide the required 60-cfs flow rate at anticipated 35 feet total differential head.
+Two 30-cfs pumps would provide the required 60-cfs flowrate at an anticipated 35 feet total differential head.
 The pumps would be a vertical mixed-flow or an axial-flow type with shaft-enclosing tube and grease lubrication.
 Grease fittings would be provided at the pump motor stand for occasional manual lubrication of the shaft packing and bearings.
 The motor size of the pumps is anticipated to be approximately 200 HP.
 The pump motor would be driven by an AFD and designed to operate over a wide range of river elevations.
 The final design phase must confirm all pump design criteria and sizing.
-The pump intake must be designed in accordance with American National Standards Institute/Hydraulic Institute (ANSI/HI)-9.8, Rotodynamic Pumps for Pump Intake Design.
+The pump intake must be designed in accordance with ANSI/HI-9.8, Rotodynamic Pumps for Pump Intake Design.